amerywu/ikodaSparse/README.md

 ### ikodaSparse can:
 1. Maintain a map of numeric feature identifiers with text names
 1. Maintain a map of numeric labels/targets with text labels
-1. Mainatin a UUID for each row
+1. Maintain a UUID for each row
 1. Remove columns/features
 1. Reorder columns/features
 1. Add columns